hacoo/rtik/README.md

 ## How To Use

    More information incoming!
-IKMod is currently in the early phases and is not useful.
+RTIK is currently in the early phases and is not useful.

-   IKMod is currently distributed as a stand-alone UE4 project, similar to UE4 Content Examples.
+   RTIK is currently distributed as a stand-alone UE4 project, similar to UE4 Content Examples.
 To run it, you will need Unreal Engine 4.16, available at `https://www.unrealengine.com/`.
 Once UE4 is installed, simply run ue4ik.uproject to start the project in-editor.
+   RTIK should be compatible with older engines, but has only been tested with 4.16+.

    IK has been applied to several characters in the starting scene.
 You can look at their animgraphs to see how they have been set up, or run in-editor to see the results.